 1. Great White Shark

-The world's largest predatory fish, great white sharks entered the popular imagination with the Jaws movies.
+Great white sharks, the world's largest predatory fish, first entered the popular imagination with the release of the Jaws movies.

 These sharks can be found off the coast of northern Australia and are responsible for the largest number of recorded shark attacks on humans worldwide.
-Their bite power comes from rows of up to 300 sharp and serrated, triangular teeth.
+Their vicious bites are administered by rows of up to 300 sharp and serrated triangular teeth.

-Despite their reputation for being man-eaters, however, great whites do not deliberately target humans.
-Most of the bites made by them on people, seem to be test bites.
-They don't seem to like the taste of humans, however, preferring fattier, less bony prey.
+Despite their reputation for being man-eaters, great whites do not deliberately target humans.
+Most of the bites they inflict on people seem to be test bites.
+In fact, they don't appear to like the taste of humans.
+Generally, they prefer fattier, less bony prey.

 2. Common Brown Snake